 To renew a domain that is in the redemption period, there is an RGP (Redemption Grace Period) fee that is applicable, in addition to the regular renewal fees.
 It can take up to 4 business days for the process to be completed.

-Alternatively, there is always the option of waiting out the entire redemption grace period which lasts for 30 days, following this period the domain name will be completed deleted and drop into the available domain pool approximately 5-6 days later.
+Alternatively, there is always the option of waiting out the entire redemption grace period which lasts for 30 days, following this period the domain name will be completely deleted and drop into the available domain pool approximately 5-6 days later.
 Once the domain name is deleted it is available to register by anyone, so the risk of losing it to a new registrant is high.

 You can read more on the Redemption Period online here.